egaba/ember-yup/README.md

 ```

 ### Submit validated form data
-The `validation-form` component is used in conjunction with validation field components
+The `validation-form` component can be used with the field components to create a validated
-to create a validated form.
+form.
 It will send `onSubmit` and `onReject` actions. `onReject` is optional.

 Validation Field components should contain a `name` prop so that their values are correctly mapped
 in the form's data.